lazysquirrellabs/blog/_posts/2014-12-22-how-does-unity-work-under-the-hood.markdown

 Last but not least, the Unity Engine itself (native portion) runs in plenty of devices because it was compiled to all of those devices: check the Unity installation folder and you can see the dlls to every platform the engine exports to.
 So with this thought, we complete the ~~circle of life~~ circle of execution on a Unity game: the Unity Engine’s core was written in C\C++ and runs on every platform the engine targets.
 We can interact with that code through C# wrappers, which runs on the Mono virtual machine.
 Lastly, the Mono project by its nature (bringing C# to other platforms) gives us the environment to run C# applications on our devices.

-That closes our discussion about how the Unity3D Engine works greatly on so many platforms with amazing performance and easy programming.
+That closes our discussion about how the Unity Engine works greatly on so many platforms with amazing performance and easy programming.

 **Important update** (September, 2015): Unity’s IL2CPP technology is changing the way the engine’s scripting backend works, eliminating Mono’s VM and AOT compiler.
 [Take a look at it!](http://blogs.unity3d.com/2014/05/20/the-future-of-scripting-in-unity/){:target="_blank"}